Infrastructure bill expected to make positive impact on the Valley

 Now, the Rio Grande Valley is expected to benefit from the new infrastructure plan if it's passed.

-In 2015 a Dallas Reserve study showed at least 500,000 people in Texas live in low-income colonias.
-Out of six counties with the highest number of colonies, the Valley has Hidalgo, Cameron, and Starr.
+In 2015, a Dallas Reserve study showed at least 500,000 people in Texas live in low-income colonias.
+Out of six counties with the highest number of colonias, the Valley has Hidalgo, Cameron and Starr.

-"It's difficult for us to continue to grow and diversify our economy when we have [a] limited area to develop in," President of the Starr County Industrial Foundation Rosa Benavidez said.
+"It's difficult for us to continue to grow and diversify our economy when we have [a] limited area to develop in," President of the Starr County Industrial Foundation Rose Benavidez said.

 Benavidez works to add jobs and economic growth to Starr County, a population shy of 65,000.
 But with just one highway in the Valley, her community members are limited.